 A Statement of SEN is a document that sets out the child's needs and the special help that will be provided to help meet those needs.
 The protection of a statement will be given to children whose needs are such that resources additional to, or different from those normally available in mainstream schools must be allocated by the Education Authority.

-The Department of Education has produced the SEN Code of Practice that also explains how special educational needs are met.
+The Department of Education's SEN Code of Practice explains how special educational needs are met.

 Disability discrimination in schools

-In addition to their SEN rights under the Education (NI) Order 1996, disabled children also have the right not to be subjected to disability discrimination by the schools in which they are pupils or to which they are applying to become pupils.
+As well as their SEN rights under the Education (NI) Order 1996, children with disabilities have the right not to be subjected to disability discrimination by the schools in which they are pupils or to which they are applying to become pupils.
 These extra rights come from the Special Education Needs and Disability (NI) Order 2005 (SENDO).

 The Special Education Needs and Disability (NI) Order 2005 (SENDO):